 Parenteral nutrition is usually given daily, over a 12-24 hour period, depending on the needs of the child.
 Often, it is given overnight so that the child can be disconnected from the medical equipment during the daytime.
 When prescribed for home use, it is usually used for a period of several months to several years.

 Your healthcare team has determined that an intravenous (IV) nutrient solution is the most appropriate way to properly feed and hydrate your child.
 With proper supervision and good daily care, home parenteral nutrition is effective and safe.
 It allows your child to continue to grow and develop well.

 How does it work?

-- An ambulatory infusion pump is used to deliver the parenteral nutrition solution contained in a bag.
+An ambulatory infusion pump is used to deliver the parenteral nutrition solution contained in a bag.
 This bag is connected to a special tubing with an air elimination filter and a Y-port, a clamp and a cassette that attaches to the pump.
-This tubing connects to the needleless connector of the catheter, with or without additional extension tubing.
+This tubing connects to the needleless connector, with or without additional extension tubing.